j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 #### You can define your own classes

+If you want your application to deal with types of objects that Kotlin doesn't have, you can define your own types by writing new classes.

 ### How to design your own classes

+When you want to define your own class, you need to think about the objects that will be created from that class.
+You need to consider:
+* The things each object knows about itself.
+* The things each object can do.

+The things an object knows about itself are its **properties**.
+They represent an object's state (the data), and each object of that type can have unique values.

+The things an object can do are its **functions**.
+They determine an object's behavior, and may use the object's properties.

 ### How to access properties and functions